gear-foundation/academy/docs/00-scd/03-hello-world/hello-world.md

 ```
 The `gstd` library's `debug` feature enables the insertion of helpful text messages during program debugging, utilizing the [`debug!`](https://docs.gear.rs/gstd/macro.debug.html) macro.
 Similarly, the `gear-wasm-builder` library's wasm-opt feature optimizes the output Wasm file, reducing the program's binary size.

-Now, let's write the minimum structure of our Gear program in the `lib.rs` file.
+Now, let's write the minimum structure of our Program on Vara in the `lib.rs` file.
 The `handle` function is the program's entry point.
 It will be called every time the program receives an incoming message.

 ```rust title="src/lib.rs"
 #![no_std]